billp/TermiNetworkBackend/README.md

 # TermiNetworkBackend

-This is sample backend application made to the TermiNetwork swift library
+A sample backend application made to test the TermiNetwork swift library

 ## API Calls